QuickBlox/q-municate-services-ios/README.md

 ## QMUsersService

-This class is responsible for operation with users and using [BFTasks](https://github.com/BoltsFramework/Bolts-iOS "Bolts-iOS") to return results.
+This class is responsible for operations with users and uses [BFTasks](https://github.com/BoltsFramework/Bolts-iOS "Bolts-iOS").

-Retrieve user with id.
+Get user with id:

 ```objective-c